The first of our three-part feature on the 30th anniversary of acid house and the beginnings of rave culture.

 An abrupt end

-The speed at which this all happened seemed to accelerate the intensity to which people sought to celebrate their newfound freedoms, which can be seen not just in Valencia but in the Movida Madrileña and the explosion of heroin across the country.
-“Given where we were coming from, a dictatorship, we thought it wasn’t going to last and we wanted to do it all quickly.
-We didn’t believe we were seeing what we were seeing, and thought that at any point, it was all going to explode somewhere” reflects Quique Serrano, an important DJ from the movement.
-For the Ruta de Bacalao, this hyper-acceleration and chemical overstimulation found itself behind the wheel of thousands of cars that trekked the 30km route and brought many lives to an abrupt end, along with the movement itself.
+The speed at which this all happened seemed to accelerate the movement, as people hastened to enjoy their newfound freedoms before they were snatched away again.“Given where we were coming from, a dictatorship, we thought it wasn’t going to last and we wanted to do it all quickly.
+We didn’t believe we were seeing what we were seeing, and thought that at any point it was all going to implode somewhere” reflects Quique Serrano, an important DJ from the movement.
+For the Ruta de Bacalao, this hyper-acceleration and chemical overstimulation was put behind the wheel of thousands of cars and brought many lives to an abrupt end, along with the movement itself.
 Gaining the name La Ruta Destroy and a lot of sensationalist press, it became more of a question of hours, kilometers and grams rather than freedom, love and unity.
-The culmination of all of these pressures came in the 1993 Canal+ documentary, Hasta que el cuerpo aguante (Until your body gives in), which caused social moral panic and was the beginning of the end for the movement.
+The culmination of all of these pressures came in the 1993 Canal+ documentary, Hasta que el cuerpo aguante (Until your body gives in), which caused great social moral panic around the movement and signalled the beginning of the end.

-Even today, to speak of Bacalao today is a delicate and often painful subject, as it became so tainted by drugs and death that even by those that once pioneered the movement prefer to lay it to rest.
-Luis Costa has been battling against this while writing his book, ¡Bacalao!
-Historia oral de la música de baile en Valencia, 198O-1995, in which he commemorates Valencia´s momentous electronic music movement that has been so quickly forgotten.
+Even today, to speak of Bacalao is a delicate matter and often one avoided.
+It became so tainted by drugs and death that even by those that once pioneered the movement prefer to lay it to rest, as Luis Costa signals in his book, ¡Bacalao!
+Historia oral de la música de baile en Valencia, 198O-1995, (Bacalao!
+An oral history of dance music in Valencia, 1980-1995), which commemorates Valencia’s momentous electronic music movement that has been so quickly forgotten.
 A recommended read for anyone interested in electronic music and an important accolade to Spain’s forgotten rave movement.